 Let's check a few things before going any further.
 Does your computer run Windows or is it a Mac?
 If it's a Mac, stop here and go look for a password-resetting tool specifically designed for the Mac computers.
 This information won't help you if you have a Mac, don't even try it.

 OK, so your computer runs Windows.
 Which version?
-Is it XP, or Vista, or Windows 7?
-Or is it an much older version such as Windows 95, 98, or Windows Millennium?
+Is it XP, or Vista, or Windows 7, 8, 10?
+Or is it a much older version such as Windows 95, 98, or Windows Millennium?
 If it's the latter, stop here and go look for another tool, this information won't help you reset a password to an old Windows computer, don't even try it.

-So, you have Windows 7, Vista, XP, or Windows 2000.
+So, you have Windows 10, 8, 7, Vista, or XP.
 Is it 32-bit or 64-bit?
 The method discussed here works for either one, but if you can't tell, it's probably a good indication that you better ask someone more experienced with Windows than you are for help.

 Another question: have you used Windows Encrypted File System (EFS) to encrypt files on your computer?
 If you don't know, it probably means that you have not used it, which is OK.
 However, if you did use it, be aware that any file that you've encrypted with EFS will be lost after you've erased the Windows password.
 If you have such EFS-encrypted files and you don't want to lose them, stop here and consult with a qualified computer professional.
 (This does not apply to the files encrypted with other encryption software, such as our USBCrypt: the Windows login password has no effect on such files.)